gabriel-duque/entropy/README.rst

 Introduction
 ------------

-entROPy is a Python3 library you can use to generate ROP chains.
+entropy is a Python3 library you can use to generate ROP chains.
 For a basic background on return oriented programming (ROP), you can read this light `explanation`_.